Fluid Intelligence vs Crystallised Intelligence: What

 Continuing from the previous discussion on fluid intelligence, there are several other methods to measure this type of cognitive capacity:

-Engaging learners in varied activities boosts neuroplasticity (Draganski et al., 2004).
+Involving learners in varied activities boosts neuroplasticity, which is the brain's ability to change (Draganski et al., 2004).
 Physical exercise and mental challenges also make brains more adaptable (Gomez-Pinilla et al., 2008).
 New problems and cross-curricular work build neural pathways (Diamond & Ling, 2016).
 Stimulation improves fluid intelligence (Jaeggi et al., 2008).

 Here are nine strategies to promote neuroplasticity and mental adaptability: